-- There are two main genre of clouds.
+- There are two types of clouds.
 Stratiform or stratus clouds indicate stability.
 Stratus means layered.
 Cumuliform or cumulus clouds are "puffy" and indicate instability. - The prefix nimbo or the suffix -nimbus means precipitating.
 Precipitating stratiform (nimbostratus) clouds produce rain or snow, while precipitating cumuliform (cumulonimbus) clouds produce showers. - The prefix cirro refers to high clouds.
-A third genre of cloud is called Cirroform.
 Cirrus clouds are high, wispy ice clouds. - The prefix alto refers to mid-level clouds. - Stratocumulus clouds are layered cumulus clouds. - Virga is rain that evaporates before hitting the ground. - Mammatus clouds are pouch-like clouds that are often associated with severe weather. - Clouds are often used to forecast the weather because they often form because of synoptic-scale conditions.